bas87/webMirror/README.md

 webMirror
 =========

-Example of the node.js and socket.IO.
+This is example of how to implement cobrowsing with node.js and socket.IO.